canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-introduction.md

 The sections that follow takes you through a comprehensive tutorial on how to submit jobs to Spark cluster, how to interact with it, how to view the results, how to process streaming data and how to monitor the status of the jobs in it.

 This tutorial can be divided into the following sections:
-1. Submitting Jobs with Spark Submit
+1. Introduction to Spark and Charmed Spark
-2. Interacting with Spark using Spark interactive shell
+2. Setting up Environment for the Tutorial
-3. Interacting with Spark using PySpark
+3. Submitting Jobs with Spark Submit
-4. Streaming Workload with Charmed Spark
+4. Interacting with Spark using interactive shells
-5. Monitoring with Spark History Server
+5. Streaming Workload with Charmed Spark
-6. Monitoring with Canonical Observability Stack
+6. Monitoring with Spark History Server
-7. Cleanup
+7. Monitoring with Canonical Observability Stack
-8. Further Reading
+8. wrapping Up